ocaml/opam/doc/man-src/opam-upload.md

 # DESCRIPTION

-TODO: add description
+This command uploads an already built package to a remote repository, if the remote repository is not read-only.

 # PARAMETERS

 -opam \<opam-file\>
-:   Specify the .opam file to use.
+:   Specify the .opam file that will be uploaded to repo://packages/name.version/opam

 -descr \<descr-file\>
-:   Specify the .descr file to use.
+:   Specify the .descr file that will be uploaded to repo://packages/name.version/descr

 -archive \<name.version.tar.gz\>
-:
+:   Specify the archive that will be uploaded to repo://archives/name.version+opam.tar.gz

+# OPTIONS

+-repo \<repository\>
+:   Specify the repository to upload to.
+Defaults to the default repository.

 # SEE ALSO